Great Lavra: Art treasures

 The library of the monastery is located behind the main church.
 It contains 2,116 Greek manuscripts and 165 codices.
 Among them uncial manuscripts of the New Testament: Codex Coislinianus, Codex Athous Lavrensis, Uncial 049, Uncial 0167, and minuscules 1073, 1505, 2524, 1519.
 There are also over 20,000 printed books, and about 100 manuscripts in other languages.
 The collection is one of the richest collections of Greek manuscripts in the world.

 The vestry is behind the main church.
 Some of the most important artifacts are a manuscript of a gospel with a golden cover which is a gift from Nikephoros II Phokas and the list (Kouvaras) of the monks since Athanasius.
 There are also 2,500 icons which cover the whole history of hagiography of the second millennium.

 Climate

 Great Lavra enjoys a sunny and warm Mediterranean climate (Köppen: Csa).
 Winter lows are particularly mild for its latitude with around 8 °C in January, while July and August highs are around 31 °C. According to the National Observatory of Athens station data, Great Lavra falls in hardiness zone 10a.

+Climate data for Great Lavra 143 m a.s.l.